Companies that use Vimeo

 All video hosting Vimeo

-Vimeo We detected 5,822 customers using Vimeo, 1,197 companies that churned or ended their trial, and 149 customers with estimated renewals in the next 3 months.
+Vimeo We detected 5,822 companies using Vimeo, 1,251 companies that churned, and 145 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (14%) and the most common company size is 51-200 employees (32%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login